Sooner or later, some of the imported classes or packages become redundant to the code.

 Typically, you have to stop what you are doing, scroll to the head of the file, find the unused imports, and remove them.
 It is rather easy to forget to remove imports when you remove usages.

-PyCharm provides the Optimize Imports feature, which enables you, whenever it is convenient, to remove unused imports from your current file, or from all files in the current directory at once.
-This helps you avoid unused, excessive and duplicating imports in your project.
+IntelliJ IDEA provides the Optimize Imports feature, which enables you, whenever it is convenient, to remove unused imports from your current file, or from all files in the current directory at once.

 - On the main menu, choose .